Atomic Habits vs Tiny Habits: Which Method Fits You

 What atomic habits gets right about identity and systems

 James Clear frames habit formation as an identity project.
-His core argument — you don’t rise to your goals, you fall to the level of your systems — has resonated with millions of readers (over 25 million copies sold worldwide) [1].
+His core argument, that you don’t rise to your goals, you fall to the level of your systems, has resonated with millions of readers (over 25 million copies sold worldwide) [1].
 Clear’s core argument captures a real insight from behavioral science: the gap between what people want and what their environment and identity actually support.

 Example: scorecard comparing Atomic Habits and Tiny Habits across ease of starting, identity change, and automaticity speed.